ant-design/ant-design/components/form/index.en-US.md

 You can ref [example](#components-form-demo-horizontal-login) to see detail.

 When `shouldUpdate` is a function, it will be called by form values update.
 Providing original values and current value to compare.
-This is very helpful for rendering additional fields based on values:
+This is very helpful for rendering additional fields based on values.
+It should be noted that the child component should be returned in a function, otherwise `shouldUpdate` won't behave correctly:

 ```jsx
 <Form.Item shouldUpdate={(prevValues, curValues) => prevValues.additional !== curValues.additional}>